Crowds on Demand

 Crowds on Demand is an American publicity firm that provides clients with hired actors to pose as fans, paparazzi, security guards, unpaid protesters and professional paid protesters.
-The company operates in Los Angeles, San Francisco, Las Vegas, New York City, Washington, D.C., Iowa, and New Hampshire.
+The company operates in Los Angeles, San Francisco, Las Vegas, New York City, Washington, D.C., Iowa, Dallas, and New Hampshire.
 The firm was founded in October 2012 by Adam Swart.

-Services
+History

+Crowds on Demand was founded by Adam Swart, a former journalist for AOL's Patch network.
+The company initially gained attention for offering "celebrity experience" services such as fake paparazzi and hired fans, primarily in Los Angeles.
+Over time, its offerings expanded to include organized protests, political demonstrations, and publicity stunts involving paid actors posing as members of the public.

-The firm sells services that allow clients to simulate a celebrity lifestyle.
-Its "Celebrity Shopping Experience" is a trip through town in a luxury car, with cheering fans and paparazzi at every stop.
-The service was the subject of a Good Morning America piece in which a correspondent pretended to be the King of Liechtenstein while he went through a shopping mall with a paid entourage.
+The firm's services were the subject of a Good Morning America piece in which a correspondent pretended to be the King of Liechtenstein while he went through a shopping mall with a paid entourage.

-The company also carries out publicity stunts for companies and public relations firms using actors.

-Swart claims that he has the most "crowd actors" in cities where real actors tend to try to make it—New York and L.A.—but has actors available in political hotspots such as Iowa and New Hampshire as well.

 Just before the November 2012 election, company founder Swart said that the company was considering a request by a candidate for a staged political protest.
 According to an article in the New York Post, it was claimed that Anthony Weiner paid Crowds on Demand actors to attend campaign rallies during his 2013 campaign for mayor of New York City.
 Weiner has disputed the story and claimed it was fabricated.

+In 2024, the Texas Observer reported that hotelier and Republican political donor Monty Bennett hired Crowds on Demand to create a network of advocacy groups in Dallas, Texas to influence local politics.
+One of those groups, Dallas Justice Now, was a hoax local Black Lives Matter organization that drew national controversy for sending letters urging wealthy white families to not send their children to Ivy League universities.